Natural Rat Management.

-This beautiful small hawk, a Black-shouldered Kite, has been a regular visitor to the Narara Ecovillage Floodplain since May 3.
+This beautiful small hawk, a Black-shouldered Kite, is a regular visitor to the Narara Ecovillage.
 Either perched on the mulberry tree or an old power pole, or hovering like a small angel, it has been a pleasure to watch.

 Coincidentally at almost exactly the same time Michael Lohr, a PhD student in Western Australia, published his research (1) showing that rat poisons, once ingested by rats, can go on killing anything that eats them for many months.
 Victims can include owls and diurnal birds of prey (like our kite), as well as to many other animals, including pets like cats and dogs.
 Particularly dangerous and long lasting are the so-called ‘second generation’ anticoagulant rat poisons.
 In comparison, ‘first generation’ poisons work more slowly and break down more quickly.

-Generally, stores only carry a few 1st generation poisons, which are vastly outnumbered by 2nd generation products.
-If you exhausted all other possibilities (see below), and feel you HAVE to use rat poisons, read the labels carefully and choose “First generation” products that have warfarin or coumatetralyl as the active ingredients (e.g. ‘Ratsak Double Strength’ is a warfarin product and ‘Racumin’ is a coumatetralyl product).
-Don’t use those with brodifacoum, bromodialone or Difenacoum (eg Talon, Mortein, Ratsak Fast Action, Pestoff Rodent Bait 20R, Klerat) .
+Generally, stores in Australia carry only a few 1st generation poisons, and they are vastly outnumbered by 2nd generation products.
+If you exhausted all other possibilities (see below), and feel you HAVE to use rat poisons, choose “First generation” products that have warfarin or coumatetralyl as the active ingredients (e.g. ‘Ratsak Double Strength’ is a warfarin product and ‘Racumin’ is a coumatetralyl product).
+Don’t use those with brodifacoum, bromodialone or Difenacoum (e.g. Talon, Mortein, Ratsak Fast Action, Pestoff Rodent Bait 20R, Klerat) .

 There is a poison called Cholecalciferol, which is not an anticoagulant.
 Found in Rampage and Solentra brands, it is said not to pass on to secondary predators.
 But one web site said that: “This is one of the most dangerous mouse and rat poisons on the market.
 Cholecalciferol, or activated vitamin D3, causes a life-threateningly high calcium and phosphorus level in the body, resulting in severe, acute kidney failure, cardiovascular abnormalities, and tissue mineralization.
 This can progress to life-threatening disease.
 Even though this is a vitamin, it is toxic to dogs, cats, and children as well as rodents”.